buzzcosm/quote-generator-vanilla-js-app/README.md

 # Quote Generator

-Exercice Project of `ZTM` Cours on Udemy and my experimental extensions and modifications. :smile_cat:
+Exercice Project of `ZTM` Cours on Udemy ([JavaScript Web Projects: 20 Projects to Build Your Portfolio](https://www.udemy.com/course/javascript-web-projects-to-build-your-portfolio-resume)) and my experimental extensions and modifications. :smile_cat:

 Programming in `vanilla js`